park-m/open-source-developer-portal/app/resources/bank-transfer-workflow/transfer-failures.md

 Bank accounts will automatically be removed from the Dwolla system for all ACH return codes except an `R01`.
 If subscribed to webhooks, your application will receieve a webhook with the `funding_source_removed` event along with the `transfer_failed` event.

-When a bank transfer fails from a verified account (e.g. [Traditional CIP Verified](/resources/account-types/traditional-accounts.html) or [Access API Verified Customer](/resources/account-types/access-api-accounts.html) to a recipient), funds will return to the sending account’s Dwolla balance.
+When a bank transfer fails from a verified account (e.g. [Transfer CIP Verified](/resources/account-types/transfer-accounts.html) or [Access API Verified Customer](/resources/account-types/access-api-accounts.html) to a recipient), funds will return to the sending account’s Dwolla balance.
 For other transfer scenarios, funds will return to the source bank account.

 ### Retrieving the reason for a failed bank transfer